 NOAA does not make seasonal hurricane landfall predictions.
 Hurricane landfalls are largely determined by the weather patterns in place as the hurricane approaches,

-which are only predictable when the storm is within several days of making landfall.
+which are only predictable when the storm is several days of making landfall.

 Nature of this Outlook and the “likely” ranges of activity